GA-repos/js-control-flow/README.md

 The above is a simple conditional statement, with only a single condition.
-We can add a negative condition (code that will run if the condition is `false`) and we can add additional conditions.
+We can add a negative condition (code that will run if the condition is `false`) and we can add additional positive conditions.

 If we have code we want to run if our condition is false, we use `else`: